web-infra-dev/modern.js/website/builder/src/en/guide/plugin/introduction.md

 });
 ```

-There are 3 ways to use builder config:
+There are 3 ways to use Builder config:

 - register callback with `api.modifyBuilderConfig(config => {})`  to modify config.
-- use `api.getBuilderConfig()` to get builder config.
+- use `api.getBuilderConfig()` to get Builder config.
 - use `api.getNormalizedConfig()` to get finally normalized config.

 When normalized, it will again merge the config object with the default values